Premier (South Africa): Background

 The concept of Premiers in South Africa is directly linked to the establishment of the country's current nine-province system in 1994.
 This marked a dramatic shift from the previous apartheid era:

 Prior to 1994, South Africa consisted of four provinces governed by administrators appointed by the central government.
 These provinces were established during the formation of the Union of South Africa in 1910.

 The dismantling of apartheid and the first multi-racial elections in 1994 led to a significant restructuring of the government.

 A key aspect of this change was the creation of nine provinces, incorporating the former "homelands" (Bantustans) into a unified South Africa.
 These "homelands" were territories designated for specific racial groups under apartheid.
 Their inclusion aimed to dismantle the spatial segregation enforced by the apartheid government.

 To ensure democratic representation at this new provincial level, the position of Premier was created.
 Premiers became the elected leaders responsible for heading their respective provincial governments.

-Relations Between Premiers and Other Levels of Government in South Africa
+Relations between premiers and other levels of government

 South Africa's three-tier system of government – national, provincial, and local – necessitates a complex web of relationships to ensure smooth operation.
 Premiers, as heads of provincial governments, play a crucial role in intergovernmental relations.

-Cooperative Governance
+Cooperative governance

 The South African Constitution emphasizes cooperative governance as a core principle.
 This means all spheres of government – national, provincial, and local – have a legal obligation to work together for the collective good of the country.

 Premiers play a vital role in fostering this cooperation within their provinces.
 They convene Premier's Inter-governmental Forums (PIFs), bringing together local government representatives (mayors) and provincial-level officials (MECs).